wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 •	Azure Container Apps

 ### Software as a service (SaaS)
 With software as a service (SaaS [pronounced “sass”]), you need only concern yourself with installing and configuring the software—nothing else.
-For example Dropbox, MS Office, even a calculator is a SaaS example.
+For example Dropbox, MS Office, and even a calculator is a SaaS example.
 Indeed, SaaS is the highest abstraction level of the cloud computing types.
 Services in the SaaS category include Azure Cognitive Services and Azure IoT Suite.
 Office 365 is another example of an Azure SaaS application suite, offering reliable business applications such as Microsoft Word, Excel, PowerPoint, and more.
 And all of this is available without you having to install or maintain anything.
 With SaaS, the software is ready to use.
 All you need to do is configure it to your preferences and then you are ready to go.
 You don’t write the software, and you don’t need to think about deployment, scaling, operating systems, and hardware.
 SaaS provides a full application stack as a service that customers can access and use.
 SaaS solutions often come as ready-to-use applications, which are managed and maintained by the cloud service provider.

 ### Serverless/Function as a Service.